 The first of many Lilith and Cheers crossover episodes.
 This is the best in my opinion.
 Lilith’s introduction alone is a classic where she humiliates Frasier on the air.
 I love the way Frasier is so humiliated he actually tries to fire Roz who orchestrated Lilith being on his show.
 When you think of the times and ways Roz has humiliated Frasier the fact that it was this one that provoked him into firing her shows how much Lilith was able to get under his skin.

-Lilith fits into Frasiers world perfectly, as well as she fits into Cheers in fact.
+Lilith fits into Frasiers world perfectly, as well as she fits into Cheers.
 Her interactions with all of the main cast are great.
 Her intimidating both Martin and Eddie, Daphne getting a psychic headache in her presence, Niles beef with her over her sniggering at Maris’s wedding vows and her and Roz teaming up to mercilessly tease Frasier.
 If there’s two people who can really put him in his place then its these two.

 Overall a great episode, and its not hard to see why they would bring Lilith back almost once every year, sometimes more often.